 American Express Europe Limited Booking Conditions

-Please read the following booking conditions carefully as they set out the terms and conditions of the contract between you and American Express Travel Services, a trading name of American Express Europe Limited ("we", "us" and "our").
-Our obligations to you will vary depending upon whether or not what you book with us is a "Package" as defined by the Package Travel, Package Holidays and Package Tours Regulations 1992.
+Please read the following booking conditions (the "Booking Conditions") carefully as they (together with the information contained within the Itinerary) set out the terms and conditions of the contract between you and American Express Travel Services, a trading name of American Express Europe Limited ("we", "us" and "our").
+If there is anything within these Booking Conditions that you do not understand, then please contact us using the details given below in Section D11 to discuss.

 There are certain terms which apply to any type of booking and these are detailed in Section D.

-These arrangements ensure that payments made by you for your Package would be refunded and/or you would be repatriated in the unlikely event of our insolvency.
+These arrangements ensure that payments made by you for your Package Holiday would be refunded and/or you would be repatriated in the unlikely event of our insolvency.

 A2.
 Price Changes- Back to top